matheus-crivellari/Unity-Webservice-Test/readme.md

 * Randomize answer options/alternatives.
 First is always the correct one;

 ## Disclaimer
-This code is part of the [Olympikesoft](http://olympikesoft.com/)'s for the Unity developer job application.
+This code is part of the [Olympikesoft](http://olympikesoft.com/)'s test for the Unity developer job application.